leftsider/mt5_to_obsidian/WORKNOTES.md

 Good info [here](https://www.guru99.com/reading-and-writing-files-in-python.html); might be able to skip some steps

 going to uplevel this by making the filename a timestamp. that way I can track my outputs as I test.
 I think I did this before in another project; looking before I bother writing something

+Found it and used it.
+We now have a script that makes a file and can write text to it.
+Going to stop here for the day.